Liberty University College of Osteopathic Medicine

 306 Liberty View Lane

 Main phone: (434) 592-6400

 Fax: (434) 582-3895

 Liberty University College of Osteopathic Medicine (LUCOM) exists to educate osteopathic physicians in a Christian environment.
 LUCOM prepares physicians who dedicate themselves to excellence in the practice of osteopathic medicine through service toward their fellow man, lifelong learning, and the advancement of medical knowledge.
 Instilling the Christian values of integrity and professionalism, LUCOM trains physicians who will provide ethical, compassionate, competent, and patient-centered osteopathic medical care.

 Liberty University is a private, not-for-profit, faith-based, co-educational institution of higher education located in Lynchburg, Virginia.
 The University was founded by the late Dr. Jerry L. Falwell.
 Dr. Falwell's vision was to build a comprehensive educational institution through which students could receive a high quality education in a Christ-centered academic community.
 That vision continued under the leadership of Dr. Falwell's son, Jerry L. Falwell, Jr., who became President of the University in May 2007 following the death of Dr. Falwell.

-Liberty University College of Osteopathic Medicine is located on Liberty Mountain overlooking the beautiful Blue Ridge Mountains in Lynchburg, Virginia.
-The closest city is Richmond.
+Approximately 3.5 hours southwest from our nation’s capital, Liberty University College of Osteopathic Medicine (LUCOM) is located on Liberty Mountain overlooking the beautiful Blue Ridge Mountains in Lynchburg, VA, with a 2014 census population of 77,000.

 Year founded: 2012